Clues to inside-out quenching in quiescent galaxies at $1.2\lesssim z\lesssim2.2$: Age, Fe-, and Mg-abundance gradients from JWST-SUSPENSE: Wiggle correction algorithm

 \section{Wiggle correction algorithm}

-As discussed in Section~\ref{sec:wiggles}, spatially-resolved \textit{JWST} observations are affected by undersampling of the PSF.
+As discussed in Section~\ref{sec:wiggles}, spatially resolved \textit{JWST} observations are affected by undersampling of the PSF.
 Algorithms to correct these wiggles in NIRSpec IFU data have been introduced in \cite{Perna_2023} and in the \textsc{WiCKED} Python package \citep{wicked}.
-However, at the time of writing, this study is the first one that tries to correct the wiggles in spatially-resolved NIRSpec-MSA spectra.
-Thus, we implement an algorithm that is heavily based on the ones presented in \cite{Perna_2023} and \textsc{WiCKED}, but we combine and customize these routines for our specific case.
-We summarize the steps in our algorithm here.
+However, at the time of writing, this study is the first one that tries to correct the wiggles in spatially resolved NIRSpec-MSA spectra.
+Thus, we implemented an algorithm that is heavily based on the ones presented in \cite{Perna_2023} and \textsc{WiCKED}, but we combined and customised these routines for our specific case.
+We summarise the steps in our algorithm here.

-We first fit the wiggles using the spectrum extracted from the row with the highest S/N. To obtain the shape of the wiggle, we mask strong emission lines.
-Then, we use the integrated spectrum as a reference spectrum and divide this from the brightest row, with both the reference and individual row spectra normalized by the value between 4480-4520 \AA\ (see \citealt{Slob_2024}).
-We break the wiggle spectrum up into small regions (non-uniform in length) that cover the entire wavelength range and use a sinusoidal function to model the wiggle in each chunk.
-We iterate this process to find both the best chunk sizes and best-fitting sinusoidal models by minimizing the $\chi^2$ value over the entire wiggle spectrum.
-We divide this wiggle model from the spectral row to produce a corrected spectrum in the brightest row.
-For objects with a detector gap, we fit the wiggle on each side of the gap independently (if the spectrum is long enough for a wiggle to be detected visually).
+We first fit the wiggles using the spectrum extracted from the row with the highest S/N. To obtain the shape of the wiggle, we masked strong emission lines.
+Then, taking the integrated spectrum as a reference spectrum, we divided the brightest row by this reference, with both the reference and individual row spectra normalised by the value between $4480-4520$ \AA\ (see \citealt{Slob_2024}).
+We broke the wiggle spectrum up into small regions (non-uniform in length) that covered the entire wavelength range and used a sinusoidal function to model the wiggle in each chunk.
+We iterated this process to find both the best chunk sizes and best-fitting sinusoidal models by minimising the $\chi^2$ value over the entire wiggle spectrum.
+We divided this wiggle model from the spectral row to produce a corrected spectrum in the brightest row.
+For objects with a detector gap, we fit the wiggle on each side of the gap independently (if the spectrum was long enough for a wiggle to be detected visually).